ethereumjs/ethereumjs-monorepo/packages/vm/examples/run-transactions-complete/README.md

 ## Running the example

-1. Run `npm run build:dist` in the root of this project
+1. Run `yarn run build:dist` in the root of this project
-1. Run `npm run example` in this directory
+1. Run `yarn run example` in this directory